 Acelepryn is approved for use in Canada by the Pest Management Regulatory Agency of Health Canada and is permitted under our Health Bylaw Section 2.10 (f).

-This spring, Park Board staff will treat parks and public lands for the invasive Japanese beetle.
+This spring, Park Board staff will treat parks and public lands for the invasive Japanese beetle (Popillia japonica).

-Treatment will begin on April 7 at George Wainborn Park and continue through the month of April at parks and public lands in the Downtown, West End, Strathcona, Mount Pleasant, Fairview, and Kitsilano neighbourhoods.
+Treatment will begin on April 6 at Columbia Park and continue through the months of April and May at parks and publics lands within the treatment area as outlined in the treatment map PDF file (364 KB).

-We will treat large turf areas and small strips of grass around flower beds, shrubs, and trees.
+- Treat large turf areas and small strips of grass around flower beds, shrubs, and trees